Completed model with log fed trolley

 Foam block on trolley ready to be fed through saw blade

 Close up of belt drive for saw blade and saw raising mechanism

 This is an historic model from a Super Model Leaflet dating from 1928 - 1936.
 One of the original illustrations is shown on the right.
 I have always liked these old models and first built this model many years ago when my interest in Meccano was re-kindled.
 The model at that time of its introduction would have been in dark red and green I built mine in the early nineteen seventies colours of zinc and mid-blue.

 This type of saw would have been used for cutting planks from logs and would have been used through the nineteenth century until as late as the mid nineteen fifties.
 The cutting was achieved using a reciprocating movement much as a hand saw each plank would have been cut by rising and lowering the saw unit, this can also be done with Meccano model.
 The log would be fitted to a feed carriage and pulled against the saw blade; this also can be done with the Meccano model.
 This type of saw would have been driven by either water power or steam.
 I have no idea as to whether this saw based on an actual prototype but I have certainly seen a similar saw but with a vertical blade at Upper Canada Village in Ontario, Canada.
 See picture below.
 Working vertically seems a much better mechanical proposition than horizontal.
 Meccano did also publish plans for a Vertical Log Saw SML23.

-The model its self very straightforward to build with clear instructions and photographs.
+The model its self very straightforward to build with fairly clear instructions and photographs.
 I made several constructional changes including additional bracing to the drive unit for the saw, cosmetic changes included the addition of braced girders to the saw frame bracing.
-The biggest change was to use a modern non-Meccano 12 volt motor to give more power than the nearest I had had to that shown, an E20R.
+I use a modern non-Meccano 12 volt geared motor to give more power to the saw operation.

 I have also built the SML 34 Vertical Log Saw details can be found by clicking on the link.